Open-Source Internships With Industry Mentors: Conclusions

 Traditional internships help students connect their learning to the real-world and teach practical skills, and the results suggest that open-source internships can as well.
 Week-by-week mentor evaluations showed that most students entering the program were lacking in most areas needed to find employment, but that by the end they had dramatically improved in both technical proficiency --- which would likely grow as they took more classes --- and their ability to independently develop software and work with peers --- which has usually required a traditional internship.

-Using follow-up data, we saw that open-source internships also matched traditional internships in their ability to boost job placement: students who participated were at least 12\% more likely than average to find full-time employment or paid internships after the program.
+Using follow-up data, we saw that our model also matched traditional internships in their ability to boost job placement: students who participated were at least 12\% more likely than average to find full-time employment or paid internships after the program.

-Overall, our experience showed that an open source internship program can provide positive outcomes similar to traditional internships, and can help educators provide such opportunities to more students.
+Many students are unable to participate in traditional internships and, overall, our experience showed that institutions can provide these students with a similar experience using open-source software, with positive outcomes similar to traditional internships.

-\begin{acks} This work was made possible by the work of hundreds of individuals who volunteered their time and expertise to help students get their first experience of real-world applications of computer science.
+This work was made possible by the work of hundreds of individuals who volunteered time and expertise.
 Additionally we thank we thank Cora Lewis, Erika Lamothe, and Alper Gel for finding and hosting our speakers.
-Finally, for their help in managing mentors, we thank Saharsh Yeruvas, Danielle Trinh, Maddie Willett, Sam Poder, James Click, and Hitesh Mantha. \end{acks}
+Thanks to Julie Cover for her work on matching.
+Finally, for their help in managing mentors, we thank Saharsh Yeruvas, Danielle Trinh, Maddie Willett, Sam Poder, James Click, and Hitesh Mantha.